Magento vs. BigCommerce - Which eCommerce Platform Is Right for You?

-Not sure which eCommerce platform is right for your business?
+Not sure which eCommerce platform is best for your business?
 With all the information that’s out there, it’s a pretty tough choice to make.
 But there’s no need to worry...we’re here to help.

 Below, we will compare Magento and BigCommerce, so you can choose the right platform for your online store.

-Straight out the box, both Magento and BigCommerce will meet more than your basic eCommerce platform needs.
+Straight out of the box, both Magento and BigCommerce will meet more than just your most basic eCommerce platform needs.
 You’ll be able to customize your theme, create checkout pages, manage products, perform email marketing, and much more.

-While they overlap in several ways, they each offer their own special capabilities as well, so you’ll want to make sure your platform’s unique features align with your specific needs.
+While Magento and BigCommerce overlap in several ways, they each offer their own special capabilities, as well.
+So, you’ll want to make sure your platform’s unique features align with your business's specific needs.

-A fundamental difference between Magento and BigCommerce is their software.
+One of the most fundamental differences between Magento and BigCommerce is their actual software.

 Magento is an open-source PaaS - “Platform as a Service”, while BigCommerce is a SaaS platform “Software as a Service.”
 This is a key distinction that affects what you can do with each platform.